slideshow content

 Colby Tiner

-Department: Policy ResearchAs I have gotten older and further removed from my service, I have gained a higher appreciation for being a veteran.
+Policy AnalystAs I have gotten older and further removed from my service, I have gained a higher appreciation for being a veteran.
 With the dying out of the WWII generation (in which both my late grandfathers served) and the quickly declining numbers of those who served in Korea and/or Vietnam, I am honored to carry the torch among those who have served.

 -